tezov/plugin_projet/README.md

 # Tezov plugin project

 ## Description
 Gradle plugins for Android project.
-The 2 plugins are not dependant to each other hence they can be used separately or together.
+The 2 plugins are not dependant to each other hence they can be used separately.

 **Plugin Catalog**
 shared version, dependencies coordinates and variables between modules